CVEProject/automation-working-group/CAWG_Charter_DRAFT.md

 1. Design, develop, and deploy automated and enhanced CVE services (ingest, publication, processing)
 1. Design, develop, and deploy software tools for the development and management of CVE content/information
 1. Streamline existing processes and lay a foundation for future processes

+## Membership in the AWG is open to:
+1. Certified Number Authorities
+1. Authorized Data Publishers
+1. Members of the other CVE Working Groups